The Pupusa series, episode 2: La Salsa de tomate (Tomato Sauce for Pupusas)

 Instructions:

-Place your ancho pepper in water to soften it up.
+Place your ancho pepper in hot water to soften it up.

 Once they are charred to your liking, remove them for the heat and let them rest for 5 minutes.